NeonWizard/sockbot-discord/README.md

 1. Install Docker.
 2. Copy `.env.template` to `.env` and fill in the credentials.
 3. Install dependencies with `yarn install`.
-4. You can run the stack with `yarn docker:start`.
+4. You can run a postgres container with `yarn docker:startdb`.
-5. To check the logs, you can attach your shell to the process with `docker attach shiritori-discordbot`.
-6. You can stop the stack with `yarn docker:stop`.
+5. Run the bot with `yarn start`.